mfouesneau/faststats/README.md

 dimensions, the slightest overhead could end up overloading your computer and potentially crash your system.

-**Note**: algorithms in this package have targeted usage.
+**Note**: algorithms in this package as usage targeted.
 This is how we can speed up the algorithms.

 Quick example